ZanaNowshad/open-interpreter/README.md

 Open Interpreter equips a [function-calling language model](https://platform.openai.com/docs/guides/gpt/function-calling) with an `exec()` function, which accepts a `language` (like "Python" or "JavaScript") and `code` to run.

 We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.
+The same renderer now powers our README and documentation examples, keeping role icons and code block theming consistent between the live terminal and published guides.

 # Access Documentation Offline